Red Meat (comic strip): Style

 Red Meat features unrelated "slug lines" at the top of each comic, which Canon explains as "That's just my own form of personal poetry.
 It's a little something extra for those who don't like comics, but who love the English language."
 In 2005, his favorites included "Plastic fruit for a starving nation" and "Official pace car of the apocalypse."

 Characters

-Red Meat's features an extensive cast of characters with unusual characteristics and personalities, described by Spike Magazine as "small town America, [populated] entirely with grotesques."
+Red Meat features an extensive cast of characters with unusual characteristics and personalities, described by Spike Magazine as "small town America, [populated] entirely with grotesques."
 Many of the strip's human characters are 1950s caricatures, with Cannon commenting "Several of the characters are designed to have the look of late '50s, early 60s, real pleasant advertising art."